NationalSecurityAgency/pelz/attestation_demo/README.md

 python3 run_demo.py
 ```

-The run_demo.py script first uses the demo client to simulate application data at rest
+The run_demo.py script first uses the demo client to simulate application
-by encrypting a data file, wrapping the "data encryption key" using pelz,
+data at rest by encrypting a data file, wrapping the "data encryption key"
-then storing the encrypted data and wrapped key together in a new file.
+using pelz, and then storing the encrypted data and wrapped key together in
-Then it uses the demo client to unwrap the data encryption key using pelz.
-Using
+a new file.
+After this initial setup, the demo client uses pelz to unwrap
+the data encryption key.
+The encrypted data is then decrypted with the
-the unwrapped key, the encrypted data is decrypted.
-As a very simple analytic
+unwrapped key.
+As a very simple analytic example, it then counts the number
-example, it then counts the number of occurrences of a specific search term found
+of occurrences of a specific search term found within the decrypted data.
-within the decrypted data.
-The key point of the demonstration is that the data
-can be processed, as requeired, without exposure, in unencrypted form, outside of
+The key focus is to demonstrate that this type of approach can be used to
+process sensitive data, as required, without exposure (in unencrypted form),
-the protected SGX enclave.
+outside of the protected SGX enclave.

 ## Building the Client Application